OriginProtocol/origin/DEVELOPMENT.md

 ### Other settings

-The DApp includes a settings page at `http://localhost:3000/settings` which is useful if you want to switch individual services, e.g. use a different Web3 provider or atteestation server.
+The marketplace DApp includes a settings page at `http://localhost:3000/settings` which is useful if you want to switch individual services, e.g. use a different Web3 provider or atteestation server.

 ## Running Docker Compose